Skip to main content

 The debug option will provide a detailed list of the redactions that occurred for the provided text.
 This can be useful in testing or in cases where a report of what was redacted from the provided text is required.

-For complete details on the redact method see the API documentation or for information on other language SDKs, see the SDK documentation.
+For complete details on the redact method see our interactive API Reference for Redact, and for information on other SDKs, visit the SDK documentation .

 In some cases, structured JSON data may require redaction.
 By default, the Redact service will iterate and apply redaction rules to all values in the supplied JSON.
 For a more targeted approach, JSONPaths can be provided to identify specific fields to be redacted.